CounterHack/mandrake/README.md

 $ gcc -o demo -O0 -masm=intel --no-pie demo.c
 ```

-When you execute it in mandrake, you will see the three `nop` instructions:
+When you execute it in Mandrake, you will see the three `nop` instructions:

 ```
 $ cargo run -- --snippit-length 4 elf ./demo